Pombaline Architecture: Have you heard about this Alluring Yet Practical Lisbon’s Style?

 Today, the Pombaline Cage is recognized as an important feature of Lisbon’s buildings.
 Many structures in the city’s Baixa Pombalina district, which was rebuilt using this technique, still have the characteristic wooden framework within their walls.

-In addition to grid-like planning, use of sturdy materials and Pomaline Cage, Marquise de Pombal's architects introduced a new style of buildings—Pombaline buildings.
+In addition to the grid-like planning, use of sturdy materials and the Pomaline Cage, the Marquise de Pombal’s architects introduced a new style of buildings.

-One of the goals of the Pombaline Style was to create a unified and harmonious urban environment.
-The buildings within the reconstructed areas of Lisbon were designed to have a uniformed appearance following the regulations and guidelines set forth by the Marquis of Pombal.
+Buildings within the reconstructed areas of Lisbon were designed to have a uniform appearance following the regulations and guidelines set forth by the Marquis of Pombal.

 This led to the creation of a unique style of buildings in Lisbon—Pombaline buildings.